Guidance for landlords, tenants and local authorities in the private and social rented sectors in the context of

 Are you looking for a home to rent?

 There are many things to consider to make sure you find a safe, warm and well-maintained home.
-Find out more about the new electrical safety requirements and more on what to look for and the questions to ask: How to rent - The checklist for renting and How to rent a safe home - a guide to help current and prospective tenants ensure that a rental property is safe to live in.
+Find out more about electrical safety what to look for and and the questions to ask - How to rent - The checklist for renting and How to rent a safe home - a guide to help current and prospective tenants ensure that a rental property is safe to live in.

 Disrepair in social housing?